To Top

 To feel confident about your site’s performance, you will want a CLS score of less than or equal to 0.1.
 A fully static page with no layout shift can have a score as low as zero and the score increases as more layout shifts occur.

-Tips for improving your First Input Delay
+Tips for Improving Your First Input Delay

 Before we attempt to optimize our CLS, let’s first understand what causes it: